Skip to main content

 If assessments increase, tax rates should go down proportionally.
 This is because the tax levy is now being distributed over a broader tax base.
 If tax rates go up or stay the same, it simply means that the municipality or school district is collecting more in taxes.

-The assessor doesn't impact the size of the pie; he or she just ensures the pie is cut up fairly–that taxes are fairly distributed based on current market values.
+The reassessment doesn't impact the size of the pie; it just helps to ensure the pie is cut up fairly–that taxes are fairly distributed based on current market values.

 You'll be notified of your new assessment